discordjs/guide/guide/interactions/replying-to-slash-commands.md

 ## Ephemeral Responses

-You may not always want everyone who has access to the channel in which a command has been used to see the response, thankfully Discord implemented a way to hide messages from everyone but the executor of the slash command.
-These type of messages are called `ephemeral` messages.

-To make a response ephemeral all you have to do is set `ephemeral: true` in the `InteractionReplyOptions` as follows:
+You may not always want everyone who has access to the channel to see a slash command's response.
+Thankfully, Discord implemented a way to hide messages from everyone but the executor of the slash command.
+These type of messages are called `ephemeral` messages and can be set by using `ephemeral: true` in the `InteractionReplyOptions`, as follows:

 ```js
 client.on('interaction', interaction => {